Howard V. Zonana MD

-Professor of Psychiatry and Professor (Adjunct) of Law
+Professor of Psychiatry and Clinical Professor Adjunct of Law in Law

 BiographyWhen Howard Zonana, MD, first became interested in forensic psychiatry, there was little connection between law and psychiatry in the City of New Haven, the State of Connecticut, or the Yale campus.
 In the mid-1970's, Dr. Zonana joined up with Marc Rubenstein and Lansing Crane, who were trying to create a forensic psychiatry program that at least looked at the territory.
 They created the Yale Law and Psychiatry Division.